Alcantor/LotusECU-T4e/README.md

 The IXXAT USB-to-CAN Adapter is easy to use and reliable but expensive.

-The Raspberry-Pi + CAN-Hat is cheap and you can use it as a BDM-Programmer, but it's not really realiable.
+The Raspberry-Pi + CAN-Hat is cheap and you can use it as a BDM-Programmer, but it's not really reliable.
 The MCP2515 has only two receive buffers and the linux driver for it doesn't implement HW-Filtering ([patch] ?).
 This leads to packet loss, especially for old versions (Like V0078, V0080) of the white dash (1 Mbit/s).
 Old version of the ECU firmware loads the CAN-Bus at 100% with data for the cluster,